stjudecloud/docs/docs/faq.md

 * If you run any of our analysis workflows (such as Rapid RNA-Seq, WARDEN, etc) or your own workflows that you have uploaded and packaged into the cloud, you will be charged for the compute resources used in producing the results.
 Soon we hope to be able to sponsor all compute costs associated with running our St. Jude Cloud workflows.

+You can find DNAnexus's specific resource-based pricing table by navigating to the Billing Account tab of your profile page on DNAnexus and then clicking the green 'Add Billing Info' button next to your name.

 ### How can I set up billing for my lab?
-Billing set up is different based on whether you are an interval user (you work at St. Jude) or an external user.
-Refer to the appropriate section of the [Create an Account page](create-an-account.md) for billing set up instructions.
+Billing setup is different based on whether you are an interval user (you work at St. Jude) or an external user.
+External users refer to the [Create an Account page](create-an-account.md) for instructions.
+Internal users search 'Bioinformatics self-service on St. Jude Cloud' from the [intranet home page](https://home.stjude.org/Pages/default.aspx) for instructions.

 ### Why do I need to sign the Data Access Agreement (DAA)?